yulia-sobetska/earthquake_api/README.md

-# Instructions for running the application Locally
+# Instructions for running the application locally

 1. Clone the repository and navigate to the project directory: